Interlisp/Interlisp.github.io/content/en/software/_index.md

 * [Run Medley in the browser](http://wasm.interlisp.org/medley.html)

-We are making an earlier version of Interlisp-D run in the browser, an experimental port based on a version of the Maiko virtual machine compiled to WebAssembly with Emscripten.
+We are making a build of Medley run in the browser, an experimental port based on the Maiko virtual machine compiled to WebAssembly with Emscripten.
 To end a session just close the browser tab.

-Although this is an example of software preservation that lets you access a technology artifact of historical significance, we don't recommend it as it doesn't support a file system, **can't save files**, and there are more functional ways of running early Interlisp-D versions.
+We don't recommend this build as it doesn't support a file system and **can't save files**.
 We acknowledge these limitations and are exploring alternate approaches to running Medley online or in the browser.
 We welcome help and feedback.